This article is part of a larger series on Accounting Software.

 |All-in-one legal practice management and accounting solution||No built-in features for managing payroll|

-LexisNexis doesn’t publish PCLaw’s pricing information on its website.
-You can contact LexisNexis directly to request pricing information or a customized quote.
-You can also request a free demo before buying.
+PCLaw’s pricing information is not disclosed publicly.
+You will need to contact LexisNexis directly to request pricing information or a customized quote.
+You can also request a free demo before buying the program.

-PCLaw is a comprehensive platform with a rich set of features, such as time and expense tracking, matter management, client and contact management, invoicing, and more.
-Check out the following features and capabilities of PCLaw.
+PCLaw is a comprehensive platform with a rich set of features, such as time and expense tracking, matter management, client and contact management, and more.

 From the dashboard, you can see frequently used features and view certain aspects of your firm and client matters.
-There are three tabs you’ll find on the main dashboard namely: My Practice, My Clients, and My Business.
+There are three tabs on the main dashboard: My Practice, My Clients, and My Business:

 - My Practice: Provides quick links to key tools for managing tasks, calendars, clients, and phone messages

-- My Clients: Show the summary of recent information and activities related to clients and matters, including account details, email, and calendar events
+- My Clients: Shows the summary of recent information and activities related to clients and matters, including account details, email, and calendar events

-- My Business: Lets you access data and tools used to monitor key performance indicators (KPIs) instantly like work in progress, bank balances, and billable hours
+- My Business: Lets you instantly access data and tools used to monitor key performance indicators (KPIs), such as work in progress, bank balances, and billable hours

 PCLaw has legal accounting features that comply with trust accounting standards.
-You can perform a wide range of legal-specific accounting tasks, like writing checks and receiving client payments and using automated reconciliation tools to compare trust bank journal balances to your client trust listing.
+You can perform a wide range of legal-specific accounting tasks, like writing checks and receiving client payments, and use automated reconciliation tools to compare trust bank journal balances to your client trust listing.
 You can also export your accounting data to QuickBooks and generate different types of reports on trust accounts.

-The program supports different billing methods including flat-fee, hourly, retainer, task-based, and contingency billing.
-You can opt to use the standard formats or customize your own bills based on your brand or needs.
-PCLaw simplifies the billing process by using the standard LEDES codes.
+The program supports different billing methods, including flat-fee, hourly, retainer, task-based, and contingency billing.
+Using electronic billing, you can create invoices with the specific formats required by third-party platforms, such as LEDES, Litigation Advisor, Nationwide, Examen, Tymetrix, and PWC.
 If you’re struggling with payment collection, PCLaw integrates with PayPros for easy credit card processing.